datacarpentry/OpenRefine-ecology-lesson/01-working-with-openrefine.md

 ## Cluster

 One of the most magical bits of Refine, the moment you realize what you've been missing.
-Refin\
-e has several clustering algorithms built in.
+Refine has several clustering algorithms built in.
 Experiment with them, and learn more about these algorithms and how they work.

 [More on clustering](https://github.com/OpenRefine/OpenRefine/wiki/Clustering-In-Depth)